jgmuchiri/PHP_HTML_Extractor/README.md

 # attributesValuesExtractor
-Extracts attributes in elements inside content.
+Extracts attribute values inside an element from html content

 ## problem
 You post html content and inside the content, you have shortcodes with attributes like [pageBreak id="home" title="Home page"]